 If I was making Wing Commander today, Star Citizen is what I would do.

 Star Citizen was announced by Chris Roberts at GDC on the 10th of October, 2012 after he previously spent an extended period working in the film industry.
 Players take on various roles and duties within a vast space-faring empire.
 Those roles could include becoming a freelance merchant, a pirate or signing up for military duty as part of Squadron 42 - the single-player story component of the project.
 Star Citizen is described as a first-person action game where player skill is the primary means of achieving outcomes.

-The game is being developed by Cloud Imperium Games (CIG) and is using a heavily modified version of CryEngine 3 which is integrated with Amazon's Lumberyard engine.
+The game is being developed by Cloud Imperium Games (CIG) and is using a heavily modified version of CryEngine 3 as part of an integration with Amazon's Lumberyard engine.
 CIG consists of four main studios located in Austin TX, Los Angeles CA, Manchester UK and Frankfurt, Germany.

 Crowd Funding Initiative

-Star Citizen / Squadron 42 was a successful Kickstarter campaign and now holds the Guinness World Record for being the highest ever crowd-funded project of any kind.
+Star Citizen / Squadron 42 was a successful Kickstarter campaign and now holds the Guinness World Record for being the highest crowd-funded project of any kind.
 It is currently being further funded directly from the Roberts Space Industries website via the sale of Ship/Game Packages.
-These pledge packages offer a selection of ships to pilot, ranging from small trading vessels and fighter craft up to large multi-crew freighters and capital ships.
-These ships are not exclusive and are being offered as an incentive for early backing and to support ongoing development costs.
+These pledge packages offer a selection of ships to fly, ranging from small trading vessels and fighter craft up to large multi-crew freighters and capital ships.
+These ships are not exclusive to the funding period and are being offered as an incentive for early backing and to support ongoing development costs.
 The minimum cost package offers the same access to the game as any other package.

 The game is divided into two main components.
-Star Citizen is the online persistent game universe and Squadron 42 is the single-player component.
+Star Citizen is the online persistent universe and Squadron 42 is the single-player story component.

 - Star Citizen's open world promises a Freelancer/Privateer-like experience where players are free to choose their own path.
 Everything has to be earned via practical skills, and reputation will play a very important part in a large empire spanning dozens of star systems.